Get in touch

 These errors can run through the entire software development process.
 The later they are discovered, the higher the cost to correct them.
 Ideally, the highlighted risks are identified and corrected before their implementation.

-Watch out: No classroom lecture – rather a real hands-on workshop with practical examples and many helpful impulses for your everyday life!
+Watch out: No classroom lecture – rather a real hands-on training with practical examples and many helpful impulses for your everyday life!

 Jakob R. Jaworski is an AOE Academy Trainer in the software development sector.
 He discovered his passion for software testing in 2013: At the time, he was studying business IT and assisting with test management on a software development project for an SAP application.
 Since then, he has been focusing intensively on all aspects of software testing and software development, and he can rely on many years of experience in both traditional and agile projects.
 Together with some like-minded individuals, he organizes the Software Test User Group Rhein-Main.